kubestellar/kubestellar/QUICKSTART.md

 deployment.apps/kubestellar-syncer-florin-5c4r0a44 created
 ```

-Check that the edge syncer pod is running:
+Optionally, check that the edge syncer pod is running:

 ```console
 KUBECONFIG=$florin_kubeconfig kubectl get pods -A